ShashankKrishnaV/Group-Chat-Video-and-Audio-call/README.md

 IP addresses for serverMedia.py and Audio_server.py files should be explicitly typed while executing.
 The IP address given is same as computer’s local IP.

+Note: All files are written in Python.
+Also, install necessary modules by going through the files.